RobisonTorres/ProjectsPython/README.md

 ### Projects related:

 1. StockManagement - Using Json as database.
-2. StockManagementSql - Using Flask & Sql (FrontEnd - BackEnd).
+2. StockManagementSql - FrontEnd & BackEnd.